ruiheng/vimfiles/README.txt

 Settings
 ============

+NOTE: <username> is the value of variable 'g:vimfiles_username'.

 The following files should be common to all users:

   * rc_entry.vim : entry point
-  * local_settings.default.vim : settings that is loaded before plugins loads.
+  * local_settings.default.vim : settings that is loaded before any plugin loads.
   * fixed/plugin/after_plugins_loaded.vim : settings that is loaed after all plugins have been loaded.

-Real personal settings should be in (all are optional):
+Real personal settings should be in (all of the following files are optional):

-  * ~/vimfiles/local_settings.vim : loaded right after local_settings.default.vim
+  * local_settings.<username>.vim or ~/vimfiles/local_settings.vim : loaded right after local_settings.default.vim
   * ~/vimfiles/final_settings.vim : loaded at final stage, can override everythin.

 In other words: